syncfusion-content/blazor-docs/blazor/dropdown-list/placeholder-and-floatlabel.md

 ![Blazor DropdownList with mandatory indicator placeholder](./images/placeholder-and-floatlabel/blazor_dropdown_placeholder-with-mandatory.png)

-## FloatLabel in the blazor dropdownlist component
+## FloatLabel

-Use the [FloatLabelType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_FloatLabelType) property to specify the floating label behavior of the DropDownList that the `Placeholder` text floats above the TextBox based on the following values.
+Use the [FloatLabelType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_FloatLabelType) property to specify the floating label behavior of the DropDownList that the `Placeholder` text floats above the TextBox based on the following values. `FloatLabelType` is applicable only when `Placeholder` is used. `FloatLabelType` is depends on `Placeholder`.
+Default value of `FloatLabelType` is `Never`.

 The floating label supports the types of actions as follow.